 - Lower the federal funds rate - This frees up more money for banks, allowing them to offer more attractive loans.

 - Lower the discount rate (the rate on federal loans) - This frees up money for banks that are borrowing money from the Fed.
 Again, these savings may be passed on to the bank's customers.

 - Use its own reserve money to buy government bonds - Buying bonds translates to income for the U.S. government, which puts more money into the economy.

 The Fed's power is a double-edged sword.
 While it can be used to nudge the economy out of recession (or otherwise influence its course), it can also make things a lot worse.
 The Fed has to be extremely careful in its actions in order to avoid economic catastrophe.

 In the end, the course of a nation's recession is controlled by the actions of everybody living in the country.
 Anything influenced by so many people is beyond the control of any one person or group -- it seems to have a mind of its own.
 But in the United States, time has proven that attitudes and economic factors shift, and every recession is a temporary recession.
 Eventually, things turn around and an upward spiral is reestablished.

-For lots more information about recessions, the Federal Reserve System and the world of economics, check out the links on the next page.
+For lots more information about recessions, the Federal Reserve System and the world of economics, check out the links below.